elicia4/linux_notes/pkg_mgmt/pacman.md

 [***Table of Contents***](/README.md)

-Like many package managers, `pacman` fetches packages from online repositories (online servers that store installable packages, online source from which you can obtain software).
+Like many package managers, `pacman` fetches packages from online repositories (online servers that store installable packages, online sources where you can get software).

-On your local system, you have an index that stores info about all the packages that are available on the repository servers that you've subscribed to.
-Every now and then it's a good idea to refresh that cache.
-That's the first thing you should do.
+On your local system, you have an index that stores info about all the packages that are available on the repository servers you've subscribed to.
+Every now and then it's a good idea to refresh that cache:

 ```bash
 pacman -Syy